- Apply online to NOVA as a degree-seeking student: http://www.nvcc.edu/admissions/apply/index.html

 - Work experience (DNH, OTA)

 Due to the limited laboratory, classroom and/or clinical space, certain Allied Health programs have restricted enrollment.
-As stated in the NOVA catalog, Allied Health students are accepted on either a competitive or a first‐come/first served basis with priority given to:
+As stated in the NOVA catalog, Health Science students are accepted on either a competitive or a first‐come/first served basis with priority given to:

 - Legal residents domiciled in the cities and counties supporting the College